San Diego Auto Accident Lawyers

 Cell Phones and Texting

 While it is illegal in California to use a handheld cell phone or to text while driving, many people continue to engage in these behaviors.
 Public perception is that texting while driving (blamed for 1,600,000 accidents per year) is a teenage problem, but adults are actually more likely to text and drive than teens.
-Regardless of who texts and drives, it’s extremely dangerous.
+Regardless of who is texting and driving, it’s extremely dangerous.
 Studies show that texting while driving is six times as dangerous as drunk driving.
 The use of a hands-free phone, permitted for drivers over the age of 18 in California, is thought to alleviate the risk associated with cell phone use.
 While this is true to some extent, hands-free devices do not eliminate cognitive distraction, as talking while driving leads to so-called “inattention blindness.”

 Other Causes of Car Crashes in California